 The development of ML models has increased the possibilities for complex decision-making in finance and other areas, including financial arbitrage.

-With the advent of Auto ML tools, common tasks like hyper-parameter tuning, model selection, experiment design, and API support will get automated.
+With the advent of Auto ML tools, everyday tasks like hyper-parameter tuning, model selection, experiment design, and API support will get automated.
 Developers and data scientists will then be able to focus on what matters most: their models and applications, rather than wasting time and energy managing low-level infrastructure.